kunjgit/GameZone/Games/Master_Typing/README.md

 <br>

 ## **Description 📃**
-- this game is build to improve your muscle memory by giving random keys to click within 1 min it is build on basic web tech stacks such as html , css , js and bootstrap
+- this game is build to improve your muscle memory by giving random keys to click within 1 min.
+It is built on basic web tech stacks such as html , css , js and bootstrap

 ## **functionalities 🎮**
 - random key generation